Neston Earth Festival 2019

-Inside the community centre will be facepainting, crown making, a programme of eco-short films, toddler’s indoor play and a toy swap table – bring a toy that no longer pleases, and swap it for a pre-loved item to avoid it going into landfill.
+Inside the community centre will be facepainting, crown making with Ness Gardens, a programme of eco-short films, toddler’s indoor play and a toy swap table – bring a toy that no longer pleases, and swap it for a pre-loved item to avoid it going into landfill.

 As the NCYC car park will be bursting with stalls, parking will be available on the car park off Station Road and at Neston Primary school, but we’re hoping visitors will be taking the initiative to reduce their carbon footprint and walk or cycle to the event.

-The festival will see the launch of a Neston Earth Group and NCYC volunteers will be signing up people on the day for a first meeting on Wednesday 25th September, 7pm at NCYC.
+The festival is expected to be the launch event of a Neston Earth Group and NCYC volunteers will be signing up people on the day for a first meeting on Wednesday 25th September, 7pm at NCYC.